Ozimal Bunny Tactics

 Using this principle, our results for fur and eye colour were mapped out symbolically.
 Remember that the physical positioning of each trait has no bearing on how recessive or dominant it actually is.
 These trait maps are meant to be read by comparing the number of links in each chain.
 The arrowed lines may be read as “is more dominant than” and so, the most important thing is to find a chain with as many links as possible, then to look at the bottom of that chain to find the highly recessive genes.

 We built two of these charts, one for fur type and one for eye colour.
-These two charts are precious to Skippy and I and they are both kept very safely hidden away for reference.
+These two charts are precious to us and they are both kept very safely hidden away for reference.
 The above diagram is merely a symbolic replication of what we had recorded.
 We have no wish to spoil the fun and enjoyment of others by reproducing our results in this blog.

-Using these results, Skippy and I had “drilled” down very deep within the fur types and eye colours but we knew that there was more work to be done.
+Using these results, we had “drilled” down very deep within the fur types and eye colours but we knew that there was more work to be done.

 Now, this is where the problems start to occur.